zeditor01/cdc_examples/C013_LDAP.md

 It does not attempt to cover all of CDC's security features.
 Comprehensive details of all CDC security features is covered in

+details of the product's features are covered in <a href="https://www.ibm.com/docs/en/idr/11.4.0">IBM Classic CDC knowledge centre.</a>

 It does not attempt to cover all the product's security features.
 Comprehensive details of the product's features are covered in <a> href="https://www.ibm.com/docs/en/idr/11.4.0">IBM CDC knowledge centre.</a>